muesli/ircflu/README.md

     echo "#somechannel This will be sent to a specific channel on IRC." | netcat -q0 127.0.0.1 12345 echo "@someuser This will be sent to a specific user on IRC." | netcat -q0 127.0.0.1 12345

-## Integrated web hooks support

-ircflu also runs an integrated HTTP server on port 12346, processing incoming GitHub (on /github) & GitLab (on /gitlab) web-hook calls which are triggered by a commit to your git repository. ircflu will in turn notify you on IRC.

 ## Remote controlling ircflu

 It comes with a simplistic authentication system (!auth), supports aliases for